TrellixVulnTeam/swahilipython_SCMU/Doc/library/poplib.rst

 .. exception:: error_proto

-   Exception raised on any errors from this module (errors from :mod:`socket` module are not caught).
+   Exception raised on any errors kutoka this module (errors kutoka :mod:`socket` module are not caught).
 The reason for the exception is passed to the constructor as a string.